Illegal immigration to China: Guangzhou

 Since 2004 at the latest, illegal immigration has increasingly come into the focus of the police authorities in Guangzhou, primarily targeted against immigrants from African countries, and later throughout the country.
 In Guangzhou, a regulation has been in force since 2004 under which citizens are requested to report cases suspected of illegal immigration to the police, which can be rewarded with for information that leads to successful expulsions.

 According to Reuters in 2009, there were as many as 100,000 Africans and Arabs in Guangzhou, mostly illegal overstayers.

 In 2012, the legal framework on the exit-entry administration was amended and the new regulations featured extended power of the local police in immigration issues, higher sanctions against illegal stay and illegal employment as well as revised rules regarding deportation.

-In May 20, 2025, rumors went viral on Chinese social media of over 3000 police officers conducting a raid on Sanyuanli Subdistrict, which has a huge African community.
+On May 20, 2025, rumors went viral on Chinese social media of over 3000 police officers conducting a raid on Sanyuanli Subdistrict, which has a huge African community.
 On May 27, 2025, the Sanyuanli Subdistrict government dismissed these claims as "false and baseless rumors".